The data has been kindly supplied by ClarusFT from their CCPView service which gives you a weekly update on the amount of business at global CCPs.

-The European Securities and Markets Authority (ESMA) has today issued the 13th update of its list of central clearinghouses (CCPs) which are authorised under the Euro
+The European Securities and Markets Authority (ESMA) has published today an update of its list of central clearinghouses (CCPs) which are authorised under the Euro

 The topic of margining implementation timetable had received much coverage in the media and generated passionate debate within the industry.
 ISDA had been advocating for a delay of two years from the point final national rules are published before the requirements become effective.
 The hopes for a significant postponement were quashed after the CFTC chairman predicted it to be “just a matter of months”1.
 At the end, the opinions seem to have settled in the middle.

 Exactly 12 years ago I wrote about a Greek disappearing act: how in 2001 the country concocted a swap deal with Goldman Sachs to conceal almost €3 billion of debt from its national accounts, to help meet Maastricht ratios.

 There seems to be a growing consensus from Banks, Consultancies and Vendors that MiFID2 reporting will be very hard.
 Importantly avoiding the mayhem associated with EMIR will require a much more strategic approach than either EMIR or Dodd Frank.

 Leading Global Banks, Service Providers and Market Infrastructures Create New Hub for End-to-End Margin Processing.
 This announcement follows on from Project Colin, pictured here.

 Rocket 4 is now available as an on-line edition formatted for tablets and computer screens.
 This edition contains 48 pages of new content, plus bonus articles we couldn't squeeze into the print edition.

 The morning sessions will focus on post trade processing for derivatives, while the afternoon sessions will cover liquidity in the new regulated market.
 A 20% discount is available to OTC Space readers, see bottom of the article for the code.